orsonteodoro/gcf2/README.md

 Reasons of CFIing @system later on is so that Clang/LLVM is in @world and to not disrupt the bootstrapping process.

-It is recommended in steps 8-12 that you test your software every 25-100 packages to find runtime CFI violations instead of waiting too long.
+It is recommended in steps 8-12 that you test your software every 10-100 emerged packages to find runtime CFI violations instead of waiting too long.
 Long waits could make it difficult to backtrack the broken package in `/var/log/emerge.log`.

 Steps 13-14 is optional, but makes the build more production ready.
 Disabling